 The British "bird" and the American "chick" are both avian-based slang terms for young, attractive women.

-Trainers in UK are sneakers in the US and runners in Australia.
+Trainers in UK are sneakers in the US and runners in Australia and Ireland.
 Ask an American for trainers and they'll likely point you to children's underwear.
 At least one survey on social media sites such as Facebook will ask what one's first pair of trainers were.
 Americans typically wonder what the question is referring to, with some people making random guesses (training bras are one fairly common assumption).

 A 'tube sock' in the USA is a calf-length white sock with no defined heel and (often) stripes at the top.
 You will not find these in Britain (and if you do, they will just be a sock).
 A 'tube sock' in Britain is what you might call a muscle bandage (but not that tape stuff from the Olympics).
 A 'tube sock' in Australia is what we'd call an ankle sock.

 A 'bike' in British English can mean anything from a push-bike with stabilisers to a motorcycle to a young promiscuous woman with no shame.
 The latter are along the lines of a 'hooker' in American English, which causes hilarity when visiting Yanks ask young British women who work at cycle shops if there's a local bike hire (though most Yanks would call it a bike rental.
 There aren't many bicycle rental places in Britain unless you're at an outdoor activity centre, anyway.
 Granted there aren't many bicycle rental places in America either.
 'Bikes' seem to be used much more often in America to mean motorbike than in Britain, where the usual meaning of bike is a bicycle.

 A toilet is that porcelain bowel in pretty much every English-speaking country.
 The room it lives in, however, is to an American a 'restroom' or 'bathroom', to a Canadian a 'washroom' or 'lavvie', to a Brit a 'loo' or 'toilet' in polite conversation (see below) and to an Aussie a 'dunny' (or loo, toilet, bathroom ...
 Australians borrow a lot).